patrick-steele-idem/morphdom/README.md

 In theory, templating languages such as Marko could support two compiled outputs: one that produces HTML strings (for use on the server) and another that produces DOM nodes (for use in the browser).
 However, based on our benchmarks we see no reason to switch over to rendering DOM nodes.
 Rendering to an HTML string performs very well on both the server and in the browser and it simplifies template compilers.

+## Is this module used by any library/framework?

+This module is used by [Marko Widgets](https://github.com/marko-js/marko-widgets).
+Marko Widgets is a high performance and lightweight UI components framework for the [Marko templating engine](https://github.com/marko-js/marko).

+You can see how Marko Widgets compares to React in performance by taking a look at the following benchmark: [Marko vs React: Performance Benchmark](https://github.com/patrick-steele-idem/marko-vs-react)

+However, `morphdom` was designed to be standalone and will work with any library or framework.

 # Benchmarks

 Below are the results on running benchmarks on various DOM transformations for both `morphdom` and [virtual-dom](https://github.com/Matt-Esch/virtual-dom).
 This benchmark uses a high performance timer (i.e., `window.performance.now()`) if available.
 For each test the benchmark runner will run `100` iterations.
 After all of the iterations are completed for one test the average time per iteration is calculated by dividing the total time by the number of iterations.